Whatever it is, I think the greatest advertisement of all time:

 It ran in Fortune magazine in 1930, and was written by Raymond Rubicam himself:

-Keep in mind that this ad was written in the pre-Raging Bull era of the 1970’s when that film and other media capitalized on the powerful imagery provided by high-quality boxing photography.
-The ad must have had a tremendous impact on the business reader of Forbes magazine in 1930.
+This ad was created in the pre-Raging Bull era of the 1970’s when media capitalized on the powerful imagery provided by high-quality boxing photography.
+Thus, this ad had an impact on its Forbes magazine readers in 1930.

 In doing so, it presents prospective clients with a very compelling offer, IMPACT: